yjhenl/Instacart-Grocery-Basket-Analysis/README.md

 For this project, the following python libraries were used:

-● pandas, NumPy, os - for data analysis
+● pandas, numpy, os - for data analysis

 ● matplotlib, scipy, and seaborn - for visualization